COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Learning Disabilities
+Home > Be Healthy > Health Library > Learning Disabilities

 Learning disabilities make it hard for your child to learn in certain areas.
 Your child may have trouble with listening, speaking, reading, writing, spelling, or doing math.
 One example of a learning disability is dyslexia.
 A child with dyslexia has a hard time reading, writing, and spelling.